Genocide justification: 1804 Haitian massacre

 Girard notes that after the massacre, the man who ordered it, Jean-Jacques Dessalines, stated, "We answered these cannibals' war with war, crime with crime, outrage with outrage."
 For Dessalines, Girard writes, "genocide merely amounted to vengeance, even justice".
 Historian C. L. R. James wrote that the massacre was only a tragedy for its perpetrators because of the brutal practices of slaveholding.

 Adam Jones and Nicholas Robinson have classified this as a subaltern genocide, meaning "genocide by the oppressed", and that it contains "morally plausible" elements of retribution or revenge.
-Jones points out that this type of genocide is less likely to be condemned and may even be welcomed, despite the torture and execution of thousands of women and children on the island.
+Jones said that this type of genocide is less likely to be condemned and may even be welcomed, despite the torture and execution of thousands of women and children on the island.

 Armenian genocide

 The defense of Van is a crucial element in works that seek to justify the genocide.

 Justification and rationalization are commonly associated with the Armenian genocide.
 Perpetrators portrayed the killings as a legitimate defense against Armenians who were perceived as traitors colluding with Russia during a time of war.
 Both at the time and later, it has been claimed that the deportation of Armenians was justified by military necessity.
+Historian Erik Jan Zürcher summarizes this "defense of violent aggression" as "they asked for it, it was not really so bad and anyway, others have done the same and worse."

-Historian Hans-Lukas Kieser points out, "To justify genocide, Talaat framed a whole discourse and set of arguments, so that the self-righteous justification for murder and destruction remained entrenched in later memoirs, politics, and historiography."
+Historian Hans-Lukas Kieser said, "To justify genocide, Talaat framed a whole discourse and set of arguments, so that the self-righteous justification for murder and destruction remained entrenched in later memoirs, politics, and historiography."
 In an interview with Berliner Tageblatt in May 1915, Talaat stated, "We have been blamed for not making a distinction between guilty and innocent Armenians.
 [To do so] was impossible.
 Because of the nature of things, one who was still innocent today could be guilty tomorrow.
 The concern for the safety of Turkey simply had to silence all other concerns.
 Our actions were determined by national and historical necessity."
-During the trial of Soghomon Tehlirian, several German newspapers such as the Deutsche Allgemeine Zeitung, the Frankfurter Zeitung, or the Berliner Lokal-Anzeiger published articles and essays, which justified the annihilation of the Armenian people.